MIRU-Committee/miru2024/content/registration.en.md

 </tr>
 </tbody>
 </table>
-1: Only for students who remotely attend and are not (co-)authors of any papers or posters at the event.
+1: Only for students who remotely attend and are not (co-)authors of any presentation at the event.

 - <font color="red">Any paid registration allows for both on-site and online attendence, so you are able to, e.g., attend one day in person and another remotely.
 However, note that a "Student (Remote)" registration only allows for online participation.</font>
 - <font color="red">Note, that only the single session at the main hall will be available through streaming.
 Interactive session and other social events can only be participated in-person.</font>